1867; four-year, private college of liberal arts and sciences.

 Nearly 70 student organizations.
 No fraternities or sororities.

-Chamber Vocal Ensemble, Jazz Ensemble, Wind Symphony, Orchestra, Cappella Nova, Women’s Chorus, Percussion Ensemble, Javanese Gamelan, African Marimba, West African Rhythms, African Rhythm and Dance, Community Chorale, four student-run a cappella groups.
+Jazz Ensemble, Wind Symphony, Orchestra, Cappella Nova, Percussion Ensemble, Javanese Gamelan, African Marimba, West African Rhythms, African Rhythm and Dance, Community Chorale, Voces Auream Treble Chorus, Guitar Ensemble, Opera and Musical Theatre Workshop, four student-run a cappella groups.

 International, Cultural, and Diversity Groups

-Chinese Club, Feminist Student Union, French Club, German Club, Hawai'i Club, International Students of Lewis & Clark (ISLC), Japanese Club, Leading to Engage All Pioneers (LEAP) Mentor Program, MOSAIC (Asian Student Union, Black Student Union, Gente Latina Unida, Native Student Union), Russian Club, Saudi Club, Shinobi, Spanish Club, Third Culture Kids/Global Nomads, United Sexualities.
+Arabic Club, Chinese Club, Feminist Student Union, French Club, German Club, Hawai'i Club, International Students of Lewis & Clark (ISLC), Japanese Club, Leading to Engage All Pioneers (LEAP) Mentor Program, MOSAIC (Asian Student Union, Black Student Union, Gente Latina Unida, Native Student Union), Project Pengyou, Russian Club, Saudi Club, Shinobi, Spanish Club, Third Culture Kids/Global Nomads, United Sexualities.

 More than 70 outdoor expeditions per year including hiking, backpacking, skiing, snowshoeing, whitewater rafting, camping, caving, kayaking.
 Wilderness First Responder and Wilderness Leadership courses annually.

-Nearly 64 percent of students participate in one or more of 19 varsity sports, 14 club sports, and numerous intramural sports.
+Nearly two-thirds of students participate in one or more of 19 varsity sports, 10 club sports, and numerous intramural sports.
 Lewis & Clark belongs to the National Collegiate Athletic Association (NCAA) Division III and Northwest Conference.

 |Track and field||x||x|

-Radio station, weekly newspaper, environmental studies journal, literary review, journal of international and cross-cultural affairs, journal of foreign languages and cultural expression, journal of gender studies and sexuality, journal of dramatic expression, artEXPO.
+Radio station, weekly newspaper, literary review, journal of international and cross-cultural affairs, journal of foreign languages and cultural expression, journal of gender studies and sexuality, journal of dramatic expression, artEXPO.

 Comprehensive program of films, speakers, concerts, theatre, dance performances, art exhibits.